 Parent reports on a developmentally informed questionnaire, administered to a large and diverse sample, distinguished normative and problematic manifestations of preschool temper loss.
 A developmental, dimensional approach shows promise for elucidating the boundaries between normative early childhood temper loss and emergent psychopathology.

 Hullsiek, Heide and Briggs-Gowan, Margaret J., "Defining the Developmental Parameters of Temper Loss in Early Childhood: Implications for Developmental Psychopathology" (2012).
-Articles - Research.
+UCHC Articles - Research.
 168.